Magnon influence on the superconducting density of states in superconductor$-$ferromagnetic-insulator bilayers

 \section{Conclusions}

-In this work the influence of the electron-magnon interaction at the superconductor/ferromagnetic insulator interface in thin-film FI/S heterostructures on the spectrum of quasiparticles and the LDOS in the superconducting layer is studied.
+In this work the influence of the electron-magnon interaction at the superconductor--ferromagnetic-insulator interface in thin-film FI-S heterostructures on the spectrum of quasiparticles and the LDOS in the superconducting layer is studied.
 It is predicted that due to the magnon-mediated electron spin-flip processes the spin-split quasiparticle branches are partially mixed and reconstructed.
 The reconstruction is the most pronounced in the region of the bottom of the energetically unfavorable spin band because of the enhanced density of the electronic states and existence of the available states in the opposite-spin band.
 The BCS-like Zeeman-split shape of the superconducting DOS, which is typical for superconductors in the effective exchange field, is strongly modified due to the electron-magnon interaction.
 The outer spin-split coherence peaks are broadened, and the inner peaks remain intact.
-This type of broadening is a clear signature of the magnon-mediated spin flips and strongly differs from other mechanisms of the coherence peaks broadening, which usually influence all peaks.
+This type of broadening is a clear signature of the magnon-mediated spin flips and strongly differs from other mechanisms of the coherence peak broadening, which usually influence all peaks.
 The broadening grows with temperature due to the thermal excitation of magnons.
-The described above features in the electronic DOS are mainly caused by diagonal in the particle-hole space magnonic contributions to the electron self-energy, that is by the quasiparticle processes.
-Besides that we have also found an off-diagonal in the particle-hole space magnonic contribution to the electronic self-energy.
+The above-described features in the electronic DOS are mainly caused by magnonic contributions that are diagonal in the particle-hole space to the electron self-energy, that is, by the quasiparticle processes.
+Besides that we have also found a magnonic contribution that is off-diagonal in the particle-hole space to the electronic self-energy.
 It mimics an odd-frequency superconducting order parameter admixture to the leading singlet order parameter.
 The study of its influence on the superconducting properties of the system may be an interesting direction for future research.